 The Society has adopted a number of recognized standards to protect the privacy of your information, and we have provided a description and an example of these standards below.
 However, not every particular use or disclosure in every category will be listed.

 We restrict and protect how your information is used.
 We have guidelines which limit access only to those who have a reasonable need to use your information.
-In addition, we limit how your information is used to only those purposes related to your original inquiry or request.
+We will use your information for purposes related to your original inquiry or request.
 For example, if you ask for patient-related cancer information to be mailed to you, then we will use your name and address to mail the information to you.
-Finally, we may use your information for mission-related activities, management and administration, or to carry out our legal responsibilities.
+In addition, we may also use your information for mission-related activities, management and administration, or to carry out our legal responsibilities.
 For example, we may use your information to identify a local event that we believe may be of interest to you and invite you to that event.
 We may also contact you to inform you of additional programs and services available to you or of to inform you of volunteer or other opportunities, including fundraising, to support the Society’s mission.

-We may also make your name and postal address available to other reputable nonprofit organizations on a limited basis in exchange for limited access to the names and addresses of their constituents.
+From time to time, the Society may also share donor names and mailing addresses with other reputable nonprofit organizations on a limited basis in exchange for limited access to the names and addresses of their constituents.
 We have found this to be a cost effective method of reaching additional potential constituents.
-Your name is only made available to these carefully screened organizations through third-party mailing agents for a limited use.
-Other organizations will not have continued access to your name and address unless you choose to respond to their initial mailing.
+These organizations will not have continued access to your name and address unless you choose to respond to their initial mailing.
 We do not share email addresses or health related data in connection with this list exchange.

 We have strong computer security protections.
 For our electronic data, we have “industry standard” physical, technical, and procedural safeguards to protect your information.
 These standards meet our legal or contractual requirements and ensure your electronic data is as secure as practical.

 We conduct privacy training and education programs.
 We require all staff to receive training on privacy and how to protect your information.
 We also require staff to sign a pledge of confidentiality to further support our commitment to privacy.
 In many cases, we extend this requirement to our volunteers.